kenmoini/gcp-image-bakery/README.md

 ## Prerequiste Setup

-### 1. Create a ServiceAccount and JSON key
+### 1. Create a GCP IAM Service Account and JSON key

 This is pretty easy to do in GCP..
 IAM > Service Accounts > Create, give it a name and permissions, then create a Key, JSON type, it'll download.

 ### 2. Copy JSON to local directory

-By default, the `service_account_file` var looks for `./gcp-creds.json` - alternatively, set the var to wherever you have it already downloaded.
+By default, the `service_account_file` variable looks for `./gcp-creds.json` - alternatively, set the var to wherever you have it already downloaded.

 ### 3. Set variables